With holidays and the end of the semester approaching rapidly, we wanted to send out important information for you to review.

-Revised Fall 2020 Academic Calendar: Due to ongoing effects from the pandemic, several changes have been made to the fall calendar.
-Labor Day (September 7) will not be a considered a University holiday; the normal Monday class schedule will be held.
-Fall Break (October 19 and 20) is also canceled; normal Monday and Tuesday class schedules will be held.
-Instead, students will have no classes on the three days before Thanksgiving (November 23, 24, 25) in addition to the normal University holiday (November 26 and 27).
-All class sessions the final week of classes (November 30 to December 4) and final exams (December 8 to 16) will be held remotely.
-See our Dates & Deadlines page for more details.
+The last day of in-person classes for most schools and programs will be Friday, November 20.
+No classes will be held on the three days before Thanksgiving (November 23, 24, 25) in addition to the normal University holiday (November 26 and 27).
+All class sessions for the final week of classes (November 30 to December 4) and final exams (December 8 to 16) will be held remotely.

-Deadline for Final Materials: If you intend to graduate in January 20201, the deadline to submit all final materials for graduation has been extended to Friday, December 11.
-All forms and material can be submitted electronically to Graduate Studies.
-See our Graduation page for more details.
+If you intend to graduate in January 2021, the deadline to submit all final materials for graduation has been extended to Friday, December 11.
+All forms and materials can be submitted electronically to Graduate Studies by emailing firstname.lastname@example.org

-Revised Spring 2021 Academic Calendar: Several changes have been made to the spring calendar.
-Classes will begin on Monday, February 1 and end on Friday, May 7.
+Classes for the regular spring semester will begin on Monday, February 1 and end on Friday, May 7.
 Deadlines and due dates have been adjusted accordingly as well.
-There will be no spring break during the semester but several days absent of classes will be determined and announced.
-Finals will be held May 11 to 19 and Commencement on Sunday, May 30 (Memorial Day weekend).
+There will be no spring break during the semester, but some schools plan to suspend classes for two days in March.
+Check your school's specific calendar for details.
+Finals will be held May 11 to 19 and Commencement is scheduled for Sunday, May 30 (Memorial Day weekend).
 Classes in the spring semester will continue to include in-person, remote, and a hybrid of both.
-See our Dates & Deadlines page for more details.